redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 })
 ```

-This also calls a `scenario()` function, but this one assures that your data structure matches what's defined in Prisma.
-It just returns the same object you give it.
+This calls a `defineScenario()` function which will check that your data structure matches what's defined in Prisma.
+This is purely a type-checking feature, it doesn't change the object at all—it just returns the same object you give it.

 > **The "standard" scenario**
 >